equinor/videx-npm-template/README.md

 }
 ```

-Optional parameters should be defined in the documentation!
+Optional parameters should be documented!

 ```js
 /**